siscia/numerino/README.md

 The priority are internally rappresentent as string, as well is possible to enqueue only strings.

-Example of use can be as a manager for a web crawler,
+Example of use can be as a manager for a web crawler, or to manage CPU intenive work on a cluster, or pretty much anythig that need to be done in order.

 ## Work in progress